onqtam/headjack/src/feeds_indexes_algorithms.md

 Instead of a feed the home page could be a dashboard that shows areas of interest of your social graph and being able to selectively dive deeper in whatever you decide - feeds are primitive and extremely limiting

+what if reactions from reputable people were taken into account by recommendation algorithms so that untrue things get downregulated that way?